YanivDoron/Accelerating-Matrix-Multiplication-/3_Block_Wise_Tilling/README.md

 <tr>
 <td>

----
-### ⚠️ Limitation of the Naive Kernel
----

-In the naive implementation of CUDA matrix multiplication, we configure a block with 1024 threads While this approach works for small matrices it is not necessarily optimal in terms of GPU performance and resource utilization.
+⚠️ In the naive implementation of CUDA matrix multiplication, we configure a block with 1024 threads While this approach works for small matrices it is not necessarily optimal in terms of GPU performance and resource utilization.